startable/startable-standard/StarTable format specification.md

 ### File format

-To be StarTable-ready, a file format must be able to represent a two-dimensional array of cells, with the array being of arbitrary length and width, and with each cell containing a value of one of the atomic types described further below (basically: strings, numbers, datetimes, and valid empty-cell markers).
+The StarTable format is file-format agnostic.
+To be StarTable-ready, a given file format must be able to represent a two-dimensional array of cells, with the array being of arbitrary length and width, and with each cell containing a value of one of the atomic types described further below (basically: strings, numbers, datetimes, and valid empty-cell markers).